Four years ago I had the opportunity of a lifetime – I interned at the U.S. Olympic Committee in the months leading up to the London Olympic Games.

 Around the time of my internship, the Olympic brand was one of the top three brands in the world alongside companies like Google.

-It is not necessary to have strong brands on your resume to get a great job but it can help.
+It is not necessary to have strong brands on your resume to get a great job, but it can help.
+Just keep this in mind when deciding where to work.

 4. Create to stand out